gymrek-lab/TRTools/PUBLISHING.rst

 #.
 Run pytest and make sure all the tests pass
 #.
 Update the version number in setup.py
 #.
 Run ``python setup.py sdist bdist_wheel`` (this ensures that trtools/version.py contains the updated version number)
 #.
-Commit the changes to setup.py and trtools/version.py and push them>
+Commit the changes to setup.py and trtools/version.py and push them.
 #.
 Submit a pull request from develop into master on the github webiste.
 #.
 If the code review and travis checks pass, merge the pull request.
 #.
 Tag the merge commit with the package version in vX.Y.Z format.
 (For more details on tagging, see `below`)